Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/giving-points.md

 ### Point Tracking

-To setup this project, you'll need a leaderboard to track the points and a part that changes colors.
+To set up this project, you'll need a leaderboard to track the points and a part that changes colors.
 Code for the leaderboard will be provided.

 1. Create a new script in **ServerScriptService** named Leaderboard.
 Copy and paste the code below into the script.